-70. Following the customary exchange of courtesies, the session was adjourned at 5.45 p.m. on Friday, 9 June 2023.
+70. Following the customary exchange of courtesies, the session was adjourned at 5.45 p.m. on Friday, 9 June 2023, to be resumed at a later date, in May 2025.

 Annex I

 Outcomes adopted by the United Nations Habitat Assembly at its second session